abilian/lab.abilian.com/docs/Tech/Software Engineering/Books/A Philosophy of Software Design (2018).md

 "A Philosophy of Software Design" by John Ousterhout (2018) is a book that offers insights and guidance on designing software systems with simplicity, robustness, and maintainability in mind.
 Ousterhout, a computer science professor and experienced software developer (creator, among other things, of the Tcl programming language), presents a set of design principles and best practices aimed at addressing the most common challenges faced by developers when designing and implementing software.

 The book begins by discussing the importance of good software design and the concept of "deep modules," which are modules that provide simple, high-level abstractions with well-defined interfaces.
-Ousterhout then delves into various design principles, including:
+Ousterhout then discusses various design principles, including:

 1. Choosing the right level of abstraction
 2. Designing for change and flexibility